nemesisdb/nemesisdb/README.md

 # NemesisDB
-NemesisDB is an in-memory database using a JSON over websockets.
+NemesisDB is an in-memory database using JSON over websockets.
 There are APIs for:

 - Key values
 - Arrays